 Support Partner Responsibilities

-- Attend any training classes or meet with Program Manager for “on the job training” opportunities.
+- Attend any training classes or meet with the Program Manager for “on-the-job training” opportunities.

 - Required to attend 3 Thursday evening sessions before working with a family.

-- Commit to work with assigned family for the duration of their time in the program (16 weeks, on average).
+- Commit to working with the assigned family for the duration of their time in the program (16 weeks, on average).